alex21738/Book_Reccommendation_System/README.md

 - Enlarge the database to be more precise on making recommendations

-- Use A/B testing to examine recommendation system performances
+- Use A/B test to examine recommendation system performances

 - Create a user-friendly searching environment by returning recommendations based on the closest input